HOSSENkhodadadi/TrialPilot--MAS-For-Cross-Trial-Synthesis/README.md

 - **Phase 3**: Human-in-the-loop dashboard for real-time doctor feedback
 - **Phase 4**: Benchmarking paper on agentic workflow efficiency

+## Tobe added

+Uncertainty Quantification:
+The agent should provide a confidence interval.
+In medicine, knowing when the AI is unsure is more important than the answer itself.

+The "Human-in-the-Loop" Interface:
+Create a small dashboard where a "Human Doctor" can interrupt the agent workflow, provide feedback, and watch the agents adjust their plan in real-time.

+Time reduction calculation:
+How the agent reduce the time for Trial Protocol Synthesis by X%..

 ## License

 MIT